swiftlang/swift-evolution/proposals/0246-mathable.md

 /// types there is a branch cut on the negative real axis. static func sqrt(_ x: Value) -> Value

-/// The cosine of `x`, interpreted as an angle in degrees. static func cos(_ x: Value) -> Value
+/// The cosine of `x`, interpreted as an angle in radians. static func cos(_ x: Value) -> Value

-/// The sine of `x`, interpreted as an angle in degrees. static func sin(_ x: Value) -> Value
+/// The sine of `x`, interpreted as an angle in radians. static func sin(_ x: Value) -> Value

-/// The tangent of `x`, interpreted as an angle in degrees. static func tan(_ x: Value) -> Value
+/// The tangent of `x`, interpreted as an angle in radians. static func tan(_ x: Value) -> Value

-/// The inverse cosine of `x` in degrees. static func acos(_ x: Value) -> Value
+/// The inverse cosine of `x` in radians. static func acos(_ x: Value) -> Value

-/// The inverse sine of `x` in degrees. static func asin(_ x: Value) -> Value
+/// The inverse sine of `x` in radians. static func asin(_ x: Value) -> Value

-/// The inverse tangent of `x` in degrees.
+/// The inverse tangent of `x` in radians.
 ///
 /// See also atan2(y:x:).
 static func atan(_ x: Value) -> Value